To our English-speaking readers

 The Association has established strong relationships throughout the years with the various levels of government.
 Several towns in the region have expressed their support through their contribution to fund-raising campaigns or the loan of premises for our activities.

-AOJM also receives grants and contributions from the provincial government and from federal and provincial elected officials, as well as donations and sponsorships from several large corporations and other prominent enterprises, as well as individuals.
+AOJM also receives grants and contributions from the provincial government, as well as donations and sponsorships from large corporations and other prominent enterprises, as well as individuals.